wp-plugins/ads-inside-post-aipwp/readme.txt

 Tags: Adsense Ads Inside Post, Ads Inside Post, Ads Within Post Content Requires at least: 2.3
 Tested up to: 3.7.1
-Stable tag: 1.0
+Stable tag: 1.4
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A Simple Plugin That Let You Add Adsense Ads Within Post Content.
-Add ads anywhere you need just you need to add short code.
+Add ads anywhere via a short code.

 == Description ==

 A Simple Plugin That Let You Add Adsense Ads Within Post Content.
-Add ads anywhere you need just you need to add short code and there is lot more options.
-You can add styles to your Ad and you can select the alignment.
-Using this plugin you can not only add
-Ads to the post, This plugin give you ability to add any Javascript or HTML code within post.
+Add ads anywhere you need just you need to add abshort code and there is lot more options.
+You can add styles to your Ads and you can select the alignment.
+Using this plugin you can not only add Ads to the post, This plugin give you ability to add any Javascript or HTML code within post.

+See <a href="http://www.mytrickpages.com/aipwpdoc" target="_blank">Documentation</a>

 == Installation ==

 1. Download the zip file and extract the contents.

 2. Upload the 'AIPWP' folder to your plugins directory (wp-content/plugins/).

 3. Activate the plugin through the 'Plugins' menu in WordPress.

+= How to Config =

+1. Go to ‘Settings -> ADs Inside Post’

+2. Click on ADD New to add new Ad

+3. Fill the data correctly and select Align type.

+4. Save form.

+= Adding Ad to Article =

+1. You need to use short code for this [showads ad=your_ad_name]

+2. This Short code has attribute call “ad” you need to add your Ad name to there.

+3. Ex : – If your Ad name is “Adsense_Ad_one” then your short code should be like [showads ad=Adsense_Ad_one]

+4. Just place short code where you need to display the Ad :)

+= How to modifying ADs =

-4. See 'Settings -> ADs Inside Post'
+1. Go to ‘Settings -> ADs Inside Post’

-5. Add your ad codes.
-6. Use [showads ad=your_ad_name_goes_here] shortcode inside post to display ads.
-7. Enjoy!
+2. Select Ad you need to modify from the drop down

+3. Click on Modify button

+4. Modify the data and click update

+5. Click on delete if you need to remove Ad

 == Frequently Asked Questions ==